 To understand the function of an attic fan, you first need a basic understanding of attic ventilation.
-Attic ventilation is the combination of intake and exhaust vents that circulate air in your attic, allowing fresh air to flow in while expelling stagnant, hot, or moist air to the outside.
-Proper attic ventilation helps prevent heat and moisture from building up in your attic during winter and prevents hot attic conditions during summer months.
+Attic ventilation combines intake and exhaust vents that circulate air in your attic, allowing fresh air to flow into the attic while expelling stagnant, hot, or moist air outside.
+Proper attic ventilation helps prevent heat and moisture from building up in your attic during winter and prevents hot attic conditions during the summer months.

 An attic fan is equipped with a thermostat that senses the temperature of the attic and activates the motorized fan when the attic reaches a preset, specified temperature.
 Attic fans can also be equipped with a humidistat which measures the relative humidity in the attic, rather than temperature.
 The humidistat is programmed to activate the attic fan when preset humidity levels are detected.